 The event also featured an interactive children’s program for ages 3-13 in partnership with Zplay School, and a special teen program, “Discovery Day – Israel” in partnership with ClubZ.

-Sandra Cahn, co-founder of LIMMUD FSU NY added that “We’re excited to continue to take an active part in the vibrant and ever-evolving life of the Russian-speaking Jewish community of New York, and the amazing program this year is a great example.”
+Sandra Cahn, co-founder of LIMMUD FSU Recharge added that “We’re excited to continue to take an active part in the vibrant and ever-evolving life of the Russian-speaking Jewish community of New York, and the amazing program this year is a great example.”

 The Conference, like all Limmud events world-wide, was volunteer led.